LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 The backend actively ensures that input memory is initialized.
 All other qubits still have to be assumed to be in an undefined state (See `OpenQasm Specification <https://openqasm.com/language/types.html#qubits#:~:text=Qubits%20are%20initially%20in%20an%20undefined%20state>`_ and :ref:`reusable-qubit-annotation`).

-In the future, it will be allowed to input less qubits than specified using the annotation.
+In the future, it is planned to allow to input less qubits than specified using the annotation.
-In this case the backend will fill the lowest bytes with the actual input and ensure the upper bytes are initialized to zero:
+In this case the backend would fill the lowest bytes with the actual input and ensure the upper bytes are initialized to zero:

     .. csv-table:: Example input register of size `7`
         :header: "0", "1", "2", "3", "4", "5", "6"